-Internet outage hits West, Central, southern Africa as major cable falters | Africanews
+Internet slows across Africa as major undersea cables falter | Africanews

 Africa

-Countries across the coast of West, Central and southern Africa are suffering an internet outage that started on Thursday.
+Countries across the coast of West, Central and southern Africa are suffering slow internet connectivity that started on Thursday.
 The situation remains unstable as at Friday (January 17).

-Reports indicate that mobile phone access is also partly impacted by the outage which was triggered by a fault to a main cable along the coast.
+Reports indicate that mobile phone access is also partly impacted by the outage which was triggered by cuts to two major undersea cables along the West African coast.

-The West Africa Cable System, WACS, developed a fault which has caused major telcos and internet service providers to lose connectivity.
+The West Africa Cable System, WACS, developed a fault which has caused major telecom companies and internet service providers to lose connectivity.

+The WACS connects parts of the continent to the United Kingdom and the South Atlantic 3/West Africa (SAT-3/Wasc) submarine cable which extends as far as to Portugal and Spain.

+“The unusual and simultaneous dual cable break has resulted in customers, that are connected to Openserve’s global capacity clients, experiencing reduced speed on international browsing.
+International voice calling and mobile roaming have also been impacted,” Openserve said in a statement on Thursday.

 Reports say the French-owned Orange group are not affected by the disruption.
 In Ghana for instance Vodafone’s services were unaffected whiles the largest operator, MTN, reported issues.

-In announcing what it said were network challenges, MTN said the issues is “as a result of international undersea fiber cable cut.”
+In announcing what it said were “network challenges,” MTN said the issues were “as a result of international undersea fiber cable cut.”
 It said data and international outbound calls were affected.

 The situation is confirmed across much of West Africa, MTN Cameroon for example sent a message to customers confirming an issue that they said they were working to fix.